zatteo/where-to-eat/README.md

 If you entered a good email, you should receive an email with a summary of the reservation and a cancellation link.
 Sometimes there are issues sending the email.
 Just try again.
 It's connected to one of my OVH mail account which is not built for this.

+When a reservation is cancelled, it's just destroyed.

 Bon appétit :)